Antique Amish Yarn Swift

 Info on the yarns used is given below.
 The picture links to the full description and creation details for the yarn where available.

-Rug: Pearl Green kettle hand dyed (before carding) millspun.
+Rug: Pearl Green Hand Dyed Mill Spun Yarn Pearl Green kettle hand dyed (before carding) millspun.

-Rori: Since natural black isn’t readily available in mohair (black mohair is dark grey at best) I bought a skein of Brown Sheep’s Lamb’s Pride Worsted Onyx from Alpaca Direct as they had the best price when I was shopping.
-It is a USA made 15% mohair/ 85% wool single ply yarn.
+Rori: Brown Sheep Lambs Pride Worsted Yarn Color Onyx Since natural black isn’t readily available in mohair (black mohair is dark grey at best) I bought a skein of Brown Sheep’s Lamb’s Pride Worsted Onyx.
+It’s a USA made 15% mohair/ 85% wool single ply yarn.

 Yarn Sport White Millspun 2 Ply 59% Mohair 31% Shetland Wool - Sold by the Pound I also used mill spun natural DWF white mohair/ wool yarn for Rori’s tummy patches.
 Sport White Millspun 2 Ply 59% Mohair 31% Shetland Wool.